 Brown's database of concentrations, Focal Point, is an outstanding source of information for exploring possible areas of study that will develop the knowledge and skills that will serve you well in law school and beyond.

 Service-oriented activities can further your general preparation for legal study and practice.
-Whether you volunteer in the Providence community, in another area of the United States, or in an international location, service is a natural extension of your learning and can help you connect your academic interests to life beyond Brown.
-Our website contains a wealth of Resources to guide you through your educational and extracurricular choices.
+Whether you volunteer in the Providence community, in another area of the United States, or abroad, service is a natural extension of your learning and can help you connect your academic interests to life beyond Brown.
+Our website contains a wealth of Resources to guide you through your educational and co-curricular choices.

 We encourage you to explore your interest in law broadly so you can make an informed choice to pursue law as an academic and professional direction.
 Although you most likely associate being an attorney with the Juris Doctor degree, a number of academic programs and degrees lead to legal practice in one form or another.
 Explore our Legal Education page to learn more.